t3chN0Mad/OpenXPBMS/README.md

 # Status : Early Development
 ## This repo has two main sections
 ### BMS
 Arduino sketch to run the actual BMS.
 At this point, it is in early stages on development.
-The communication with the batteries has not been implemented yet.
+Basic communication with the batteries has been implemented!
+More to come soon.
+Hop over to [https://diysolarforum.com/threads/interfacing-with-valence-built-in-monitoring.2183/] for more information.
 ### Utilities
 Scripts and other tools to run from a PC for diagnostic or research purposes.
 There is one script here currently.
 It allows you to obtain voltage and temperature readings from a battery assigned to ID 1.